ResearchObject/ro-crate/docs/1.1-DRAFT/contextual-entities.md

 ## Thumbnails

-A [File] or any other item MAY have a [thumbnail] property which references another file.
+A [File] or any other entity MAY have a [thumbnail] property which references another file.

 For example, the below [RepositoryObject] is related to four files which are all versions of the same image (via [hasFile]) one of which is a thumbnail.
 The thumbnail MUST be included in the RO-Crate.